nih-cfde/use-case-library-build/library/uc-0004-create-a-data-release.md

 Coordinating Center to act as a data administrator on its behalf.

 Jordan first reviews the documentation for the C2M2 data model.
-If they have not previously installed CFDE’s ingest tool, they does so.
+If they have not previously installed CFDE’s ingest tool, they do so.
 They then extract the required metadata from their Data Coordinating Center’s data and transform it into the C2M2 data model.
-Once the metadata is in the C2M2 model, they run CFDE’s ingest tool to ingest the metadata.
-When the ingest completes, Jordan accesses the CFDE interface and views the results in a non-public reviewing view.
-If the results are not satisfactory, they adjust the metadata and re-runs the ingest tool, repeating until the results are satisfactory.
+Once the metadata is in the C2M2 model, they run CFDE’s submission tool to submit the metadata.
+When the submission completes, Jordan accesses the CFDE interface and views the results in a non-public reviewing view.
+If the results are not satisfactory, they adjust the metadata and re-run the ingest tool, repeating until the results are satisfactory.
 If the results are satisfactory, they approves the data release and it is marked for review by CFDE personnel.